|My dad, fellow baseball fan|

 The Suns are an affiliate of the Washington Nationals.
 So, we've also become Nationals fans, since that's where Suns players will end up, unless they are traded or end their careers prematurely.
 In reality, most of the Suns players will never play major league ball.
 Most play to fill out the roster.
 There are some big league prospects.
 Sometimes, prospects never materialize and sometimes the roster players become prospects.

 The Suns are a low-A team, meaning there are several more steps to the big leagues: Potomac (high-A), Harrisburg (double-A), and Syracuse (triple-A).
 Below the Suns, there is Auburn, a short-season single A league and a couple of rookie leagues.
 Most of the players start below the Suns.
-Bryce Harper started with the Suns and played a half season in Hagerstown.
+Bryce Harper started with the Suns and played a half season here.
 He played well, but you could tell he didn't like playing in lowly Hagerstown.
 Oh well, we enjoyed watching him.
 We saw him learn his way around the outfield and hit his first pro grand slam.

 |Victor Robles: future major leaguer?|